 Our firm’s policies require that employees with access to confidential client information may not use or disclose the information except for business use.
 Access to client information is available to employees on a "need-to-know" basis only and is restricted to certain employees, representatives and agents with a business reason for access to such information.
 We safeguard information according to established security standards and procedures and train our employees and representatives to understand and comply with these protections.

-Berkeley client’s nonpublic information is protected by physical safeguards, e.g., locked file cabinets, restricted access, shredding of documents, and electronic safeguards such as password protection.
+Berkeley client’s nonpublic information is protected by physical safeguards, e.g. restricted access, shredding of documents, and electronic safeguards such as password protection.
 Berkeley may contract with a third-party vendor for off-site, independent computer back-up and storage of company files.
 Protection of sensitive files and highly-restricted, encrypted-online access to broker order placement and account records for advisors who are registered with custodians.

 One significant concern that has driven recent regulations regarding the confidentiality and privacy of customer information is identity theft.
 While some of the recent, high-profile cases of identity theft involve unauthorized access to electronic information, some recent reports indicate that the majority of identity theft cases are still committed with information obtained offline.
-Berkeley’s procedures do not focus solely on the use of electronic information, but also address the proper use and destruction of paper documents (including, of course, consumer report information under the recent amendments to Regulation S-P) that could raise privacy concerns.
+Berkeley’s procedures do not focus solely on the use of electronic information, but also address the proper use and destruction of paper documents that could raise privacy concerns.

 The use of new technologies can benefit the Firm, our employees, and customers; however, these new technologies can also present risks that we must consider and address appropriately.
 In some instances, the appropriate way to deal with these risks is not only through technological solutions, but may also involve changes to our training regimen and/or to our policies and procedures.
 We will consider whether the adoption of new technologies would necessitate changes in our compliance policies and procedures or systems before implementation so that issues can be identified and addressed in a timely way and problems can be avoided.